-There are certain institutional e-docs generated by central administrative offices that are considered critical, and need to be approved in the month they are created or by a specific date.
-To facilitate timely approvals of these documents, General Accounting will be blanket approving these e-docs.
-A blanket approval means that the fiscal officer and or designee will receive an acknowledgment instead of an approval.
-In the future, we hope to route the blanket approvals as an FYI instead of an acknowledgment, which will make it easier to clear the fiscal officer approval queue.
+Certain institutional e-docs generated by central administrative offices are considered critical and need to be approved within the month they are created or by a specific date.
+Central administrative offices also process correcting entries that may be blanket approved.
+To facilitate timely approvals of these documents, General Accounting, Sponsored Financial Services, and the Budget Office will be blanket approving these e-docs.
+A blanket approval means that the fiscal officer and/or a designee will receive an "FYI" instead of an approval.

 Below is a list of the types of transactions that will be blanket approved.
 This list is not meant to be exhaustive, because one-time requests could be received periodically.